Cat Urinary Tract Problems

 Cats can get urinary problems which prevent the bladder from emptying properly and, when not treated quickly this could cause a blockage of the urethra.
 These urinary problems are most commonly caused by feline lower urinary tract disease (FLUTD).
 Unlike the name suggests, FLUTD is not actually a specific type of disease, but an umbrella term for conditions that affect the urinary bladder and/or urethra in cats.

 Potential causes of feline lower urinary tract disease (FLUTD)

 There are numerous issues that may cause FLUTD, some of the most common causes are:

 Idiopathic cat cystitis, the most common type of FLUTD, causes an inflammation in the bladder.
 Concentrated urine (common in cats), stress and damage to the lining of the bladder are all thought to contribute to the problem.
 Although both male and female cats can get cat cystitis, tom cats have a narrower and longer urethra which can become blocked by leaked proteins and blood - this is a life-threatening complication which means the cat physically cannot urinate.

 Bladder stones are a less common problem in cats, but will cause similar symptoms to cat cystitis and can also cause a blockage of the urethra.

 If your cat has been in an accident, or was born was with any physical problems, then any resulting damage to their bladder or urethra could cause lower urinary tract problems.

-Bacterial infection is a more unusual cause of Feline Lower Urinary Tract Disease in cats with no other health problems, although some cats with conditions like diabetes or kidney disease are generally more prone to infection.
+A cat urinary infection is a more unusual cause of feline lower urinary tract disease in cats with no other health problems, although some cats with conditions like diabetes or kidney disease are generally more prone to infection.